wolfie/hobbyproxy/README.md

 Hobbyproxy is a reverse proxy server that manages certificates through [Let's Encrypt](https://letsencrypt.org/), hooks to [Cloudflare](https://www.cloudflare.com/) to manage individual DNS entries (and keeps it synced with your dynamic IP).
 Hobbyproxy is optimized to work in a hobby setting against locally hosted virtual servers, and people like me who doesn't like managing cloud infrastructure.

+A small library [`hobbyproxy-pinger`](https://github.com/wolfie/hobbyproxy-pinger) can help your services keep itself registered with Hobbyproxy.

 ## Startup

 1. Clone the repository locally from GitHub